 The Group regularly grants share options to the members of the Board, the members of the Executive Committee, as well as to employees and consultants of the Company.
 The fair value of the options is determined at the grant date, based on the market price, by using the Black-Scholes model.
-Upon closing of the reverse merger, any outstanding stock options from Kuros Biosurgery Holding Ltd were exchanged for stock options issued by Kuros Biosciences Ltd.
+All stock options are issued by the Company.